mtakuya/rust-cnome/README.md

-Please change main.sh to your environment.
+Modify main.sh to match your environment.

 ---